nijat-niyazov/shop-list-vanilla-ts/README.md

 To use this app:

-1. Copy the code from the repository to your computer.
+1. Open terminal in your computer.
-2. Open the index.html file in your web browser.
+2. run command `git clone https://github.com/nijat-niyazov/shop-list-vanilla-ts.git`
-3. Start managing your shopping list!
+3. Open the index.html file in your web browser.
-4. Please make sure to update tests as appropriate.
+4. Start managing your shopping list!

 ## Final